confident-ai/deepeval/docs/docs/measuring_llm_performance/non_toxic.md

 # Toxicness

-A large number of LLMs can become toxic after finetuning.
+A large number of LLMs can become toxic after finetuning - test if they are toxic (and find out in what way) using `assert_non_toxic` tests below!

-You can check if it is toxic if you

 ## Assert Non-Toxic